dawidMrozik/dawidMrozik.github.io/src/markdown-pages/fav-notes.md

 overviewImage: ../images/portfolio/favnotes2.png
 ---

 Notes creator.
 I've learned storybook, styled-components and atomic design with this project.
-App allows saving simple notes, tweets with their authors and artciles with links to them.
+App allows saving simple notes, tweets with their authors and articles with links to them.